Septic Arthritis

 In children with suspected septic arthritis, other diagnoses to consider include transient synovitis, hemarthrosis, inflammatory diseases, Legg-Calve-Perthes disease, and neoplastic processes.
 Hemarthrosis can occur secondary to hemophilia or trauma.
 Other infectious etiologies to consider include osteomyelitis, pyomyositis, and Lyme disease.
 Inflammatory diseases to consider include juvenile idiopathic arthritis, reactive arthritis, and rheumatic fever.
 Neoplastic processes to consider include leukemia and pigmented villonodular synovitis (PVNS).

 Acute monoarthropathy in the adult has a broad differential.
-These can be split into infectious and non-infectious causes.
+These can be split into infectious and noninfectious causes.
 Infectious causes include septic arthritis, septic bursitis, and overlying cellulitis.
-It is important to discern if the infection in intra-articular before proceeding with joint aspiration.
+It is important to discern if the infection is intra-articular before proceeding with joint aspiration.
 Sticking a needle through a cellulitis into a joint and causing septic arthritis is considered poor form, to say the least.

 Non-infectious causes of acute monoarthropathy include crystal arthropathy (gout and pseudogout), reactive arthritis, rheumatoid arthritis, and osteoarthritis.
 Joint aspiration is required to discern septic arthritis from a crystal arthropathy.
-Specific tests for Lyme disease are helpful, though for this diagnosis, the history is very important as well.
+Specific tests for Lyme disease are helpful after first taking a careful history.

 Red Flags